rust-embedded/wg/text/0000-common-counter-interface.md

 be put into providing the maths where compatable. in pseudo-rust: `impl<A: Counter, B: Counter> Add<A::Output> for for B::Output` with where-clauses that constrain that the output types can do the Add.

+### How to move forward?

+Initially, it was thought to add `embedded-count` added to the rust-embedded repository, initially just a placeholder, and so on.

+This has been updated.
+I have concerns about the chicken-egg dilema, and counsil is sought to mitigate this.
+At time of writing:

+1. Create out-of-workinggroup repo and build up the interface(s)
+2. Fork some hals and update to use the interface(s)
+3. Fork existing projects, update to clocks portably.
+4. Continue working on my `SimpleFOC-rs` project, writing clocks in a portable manner

+### Typenum

+Are we comfortable with using `typenum` instead of const generics.
+This will remove the limitations of const generics entirely, including the need for nightly features, at the risk of interface ergonomics, and compromising user familiarity.
+I wish to explore the use of this crate, though I feel it's a core requirement that the change in UX to be trivial.
+I.e. other than theneed to use `typenum::U5` where `5u32/64/size/8` would be used to set a generic const.